infinum/flutter-bits/disposable_listener/README.md

 ## disposable_listener

+## NOTE: Not needed with Riverpod

+With riverpod, you can use `ref.listen` this widget is a replacement when using Provider.

+---

 Widget that can be used to listen for streams on provider.

 Listen to provider in [onListen] and for easy canceling add them to disposable: